opensrp/opensrp-web/docs/Architecture/containers.md

 };
 ```

-- the second arg is an object that maps the prop properties to actions that can be dispatched within the container.
+- the second arg is an object that maps certain props to actions that can be dispatched within the container.

 ```typescript
 /** map props to actions */
 const mapDispatchToProps = { fetchClientsActionCreator: fetchClients };
 ```

-the connect function is a high order function and it returns a unction that takes in the presentational component to be connected, such that the final syntax looks like this
+the connect function is a high order that takes the above optional parameters and returns a function that takes in the presentational component to be connected, such that the final syntax looks like this

 ```typescript
 const ConnectedClientList = connect(